vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 # Local development

-You can run the examples and tests locally on a linux or an M1 mac.
+You can run the examples and tests locally on an M1 mac.

 ## Installation